hutchisr/shrimpcam/README.md

-# Shrimpcam
+# Shrimpcam!

-a rewrite of [shrimpcam](https://github.com/hutchisr/shrimpcam) using SvelteKit and Tailwind CSS.
+This is a rewrite of [shrimpcam](https://github.com/hutchisr/shrimpcam) using SvelteKit and Tailwind CSS.

 ## Development